-Build a directory to promote your faculty that has a standardized look and feel, but flexes to support different department needs.
+Build a directory to promote your faculty, with a standardized design that supports different department needs.

-This procedure supports creating standardized personnel directories.
-Profiles have a standardized look and feel but use the Tabs component so they are extremely flexible to support different department needs.
-They are built in shared content and tagged to allow automated creation of fine-grained collections within departments and across schools.
-The profiles are intended for faculty, but could be extended as needed to administrative staff and key employees.
+This procedure creates standardized personnel directories.
+The resulting profiles have a standardized look and feel but use the Tabs component so they are extremely flexible to support different department needs.
+They are built in Shared Content and tagged to allow automated creation of fine-grained collections that can be extended across or between schools.
+The templates were intended for faculty, but could also be applied to staff if desired.

-Each profile is actually built from two pages, one in the shared content of the faculty member's primary department to hold all the content, while the second is a 'master page' in the UBCMS Authoritative Content area to hold the tags.
+Each profile is built from two pages, one in the Shared Content of the faculty member's primary department which holds the actual content, while the second is a 'master page' in the UBCMS Authoritative Content area and holds the tags.

-In your site's shared content area, you will curate a series of pages about the faculty whose primary affiliation is with your department.
+In your site's Shared Content area, build a page for each faculty member whose primary affiliation is with your department.
+These steps just require normal author and publisher permissions.

 We recommend naming the parent folder 'Profiles' or 'Faculty Profiles;' e.g. /content/shared/sphhp/rehabilitation-science/profiles/faculty/bull-victor.html .
 Then for each page, use the Faculty Profile Template (Authoritative Content).

-Schools and divisions can decide if they wish to manage one master folder, or split them among their departments.
-If you need pages for any faculty whose primary affiliation is NOT in your department, let us know.
+Schools can decide if they wish to manage one master folder, or set up a folder for each of their departments.
+If you need pages for faculty whose primary affiliation is NOT in your department, email the DCT Help Team.

-Title - Please follow this standard naming convention: last name and then first name (e.g. "Bull, Victor").
+Title - Please follow this standard naming convention: last name and then first name (e.g. "Bull, Victoria S.").

-Name - Please follow this standard naming convention: lastname dash firstname dash initial (optional).
+Name - Please follow this standard naming convention: lastname dash firstname dash initial.
+The initial is optional (no period).

 e.g. /content/shared/sphhp/rehabilitation-science/profiles/faculty/bull-victor.html